FAQ Regarding the Recent Letters From DRSI

 Are these junk or real?

-These letters are not junk mail but part of DSRI’s ongoing efforts to keep patients informed about the incident.
+These letters are not junk mail but part of DRSI’s ongoing efforts to keep patients informed about the incident.
 We strongly encourage you to read these letters to understand what happened and the steps DRSI has taken to address the situation.

 Why did I receive multiple letters?